Japanese Language Courses

 A) Taking a placement test

-→ your classes will be decided based on the test scores.
+→ Choose your classes based on the test scores.

 B) Not taking a placement test